Terms and Conditions

 - Please inform us if you have not received your hardcopy in 7 business days after receiving tracking or dispatch email from us.
 The journal will not take any responsibility if you do not inform us in 7 days.
 After the given timeframe if you fail to inform us about non-receiving and the shipment is lost, the printing and courier cost will be borne by the author itself.

 - IJELLH will not take any responsibility or financial liability for the below reasons.

 - Reason: Item refused by the addressee.

 - Reason: Addressee not available.

-- Reason: Mobile/Phone no provided is wrong or not picked up or not responded.
+- Reason: Mobile/Phone number provided is wrong or not picked up or not responded.

-- Due to the above reasons, if shipment revert back to us and the author wants to print copy he/she has to bear financial liability (courier charges).
+- Due to the above reasons, if shipment reverts back to us and the author wants to print a copy he/she has to bear financial liability.

 Both, You and Smart Moves shall not be liable or responsible to each other or deemed to have defaulted under this Agreement for failure or delay in fulfilling or performing any term of this Agreement if the delay is due to an Act of God or out of the control of the parties.